When it comes to weight loss there are very few supplements that actually work or that have scientific evidence proving their efficacy.

 You can read more about how to use B12 injections for weight loss here.

 Back to you

 Myoinositol is a powerful sugar alcohol and supplement that can be added to your existing weight loss regimen to help you lose weight and improve insulin/blood sugar control.

-It also has serious benefits to patients with PCOS and other sex hormone imbalances like endometriosis, PMS and/or PMDD.
+It also has serious benefits for patients with PCOS and other sex hormone imbalances like endometriosis, PMS, and/or PMDD.

 If you decide to use myoinositol make sure you purchase it in the powder form and use high enough dosages for at least 3-6 months.

 Lastly, if you want to improve absorption and dosage you can try using MIC plus B12 injections weekly.

 Did it work for you?
 Why or why not?